virtual-labs/exp-bode-plot-dei/README.md

 <b> Experiment|     <b> Fill your experiment name and number here

 ### About the Experiment
+  Fill a brief description of this experiment here

 <b>Name of Developer | <b> Dr. Rajeev Kumar Chauhan
 :--|:--|